containers/podman/dependencies/analyses/README.md

-# A set of scripts and instructions that help to analyze and debloat go-lang dependencies.
+# A set of scripts and instructions that help to analyze and debloat go-lang dependencies

 Note that all scripts mentioned below follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) on purpose.
-The scripts are meant to be used in combination to aid in undestanding the packages' dependencies and how they contribute to the size of the compiled binary.
+The scripts are meant to be used in combination to aid in understanding the packages' dependencies and how they contribute to the size of the compiled binary.

 ## Size of packages

 To analyze the size of all go packages used during the build process, pass the `-work -a` build flags to `go build`.
-The `-a` flag forces go to rebuild all packages even if they are already up-to-date (e.g., in the build cache), while the `-work` flag instructs go to print path of the temporary work directory used for compiling the packages.
+The `-a` flag forces go to rebuild all packages even if they are already up-to-date (e.g., in the build cache), while the `-work` flag instructs go to print the temporary work directory used for compiling the packages.
 The path to the temporary work directory of `go-build` must be passed to `go-archive-analysis.sh` by setting it as an environment variable.
 The analysis script will then read and parse the build data and print a sorted table of the package size in bytes followed by the package name.